wiseman-timelord/Ubuntu25-TweakInstall/README.md

 4. The Individual `VM` related install seems odd now, needs to be made into Modular submenu again. `LLM` option had to be removed, error with build-tools was it?
 But still, LLM was a bad choice, because people will want custom Torch version possibly.
 Maybe Just expand out the options for the VM setup, so as to include different VM modules.

 ### Warnings:
-- If there is some issue with a device, after restarting, after using the Installer, then try re-starting again, this fixed itself for me, but I had a blank screen on one of the monitors, its an iffy old monitor prone to issues though.
+- If there is some issue with a device, after restarting, after using the Installer, then try re-starting again, this fixed itself for me, but I had a blank screen on one of the monitors.